slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"He who marries for love without money has good nights and sorry days."
 -- Ani Difranco [1970]*

-> *"Modern women don’t want a husband.
-They want a lifestyle.
-If another man can upgrade them, they’re gone."
--- x@pallnandi*

-> *"You can tell the health of a marriage by how often the wife posts selfies."
--- x@mc_shortyy*

 > *"Hard times create marriageable women.
 Marriageable women create good times.
 Good times create whores.
 Whores create hard times." (...)
 "I was raised by a middle eastern family.
 In Lebanon only men decide divorce.
 The way it needs to be." (...)
 "If she refuses to sign a prenup she’s planning the wedding and the exit strategy." (...)
 "Ladies, If you’re thinking, «I don’t recognize the man I married, I’m not attracted to him anymore», Consider this… Pointing out everything he does wrong daily changes a man.
 A man who is constantly torn down will naturally pull away.
 If you’re not building him up daily, you’re setting yourself up for your own downfall, and worse, you’re not protecting your man." (...)
 "Nothing is more attractive to a man than your willingness to adopt his last name.
 Either way, your last name is either your husband’s or your father’s.
 So, claiming you want to keep your last name isn’t strictly accurate."
 -- x@giammacool*

+> *"You can tell the health of a marriage by how often the wife posts selfies."
+-- x@mc_shortyy*

+> *"Modern women don’t want a husband.
+They want a lifestyle.
+If another man can upgrade them, they’re gone."
+-- x@pallnandi*

+## On descendency

+> *"Instead of teaching fear of pregnancy, we should teach fear of childlessness."
+-- Elon Musk [1971]*

+Men do not look down on women who stay home with the kids.
+Women do.

+Feminism has convinced a generation of young women that motherhood is beneath them.
+Treating children as burdens rather than gifts has consequences.

+_Hints:_

+- If your daughter needs abortion rights, you failed as a father.
+- If you praise a woman who aborted her child because «she did what was best for herself», then praise men who abandon theirs for the same reason.
+- No one wants to play another man’s saved game.

+> *"The childless are the dead branches on the tree of life."
+-- Friedrich Nietzsche [1844]*

+> *"Women get dogs to fill the void of not having a toddler.
+Men get dogs to fill the void of not having a woman who loves him."
+-- x@helen_mrow*

+> *"For some childless people, veganism becomes a stand-in for parenthood.
+Animals become the «kids», the planet becomes the «future», and that’s why they defend it with the same ferocity parents defend their children."
+-- x@veganrecovering*